Regular Languages in the Sliding Window Model: Introduction

 \subsection{The sliding window model}

 Streaming algorithms process a data stream $a_1 a_2 a_3 \cdots$ of elements $a_i$ from left to right and have at time~$t$ only direct access to the current element $a_t$.
-In many streaming applications, elements are outdated after a certain time, i.e., they are no longer relevant.
+In many streaming applications, elements are outdated after a certain time, i.e.,~they are no longer relevant.
 The sliding window model is a simple way to model this.
 A sliding window algorithm computes for each time instant~$t$ a value that only depends on the relevant past (the so-called active window) of $a_1 a_2 \cdots a_t$.
 There are several formalizations of the relevant past.
 One way to do this is to fix a window size~$n$.
-Then the active window consists at each time instant~$t$ consists of the last~$n$ elements $a_{t-n+1} a_{t-n+2} \cdots a_t$.
+Then the active window consists at each time instant~$t$ of the last~$n$ elements $a_{t-n+1} a_{t-n+2} \cdots a_t$ (here we assume that $a_i$ is a fixed padding symbol if $i \leq 0$).
 In the literature this is also called the fixed-size model.
-Another sliding window model that can be found in the literature is the variable-size model, see e.g. \cite{ArasuM04}.
-In this model, the arrival of new elements and the expiration of old elements can happen independently, which means that the window size can vary.
-This allows to model for instance time-based windows, where data items arrive at irregular time instants and the active window contains all data items that arrive in the last $n$ seconds for a fixed $n$.
+Another sliding window model that can be found in the literature is the variable-size model; see e.g.~\cite{ArasuM04}.
+In this model, the arrival of new elements and the expiration of old elements can happen independently, which means that the window size can vary.\footnote{The reader can also think of a queue data structure, where letters can be added to the right and removed at the left, the latter without retrieving the identity of the letter.} This allows to model for instance time-based windows, where data items arrive at irregular time instants and the active window contains all data items that arrive in the last $n$ seconds for a fixed $n$.
 The special case of the variable-size model, where old symbols do not expire, is the classical streaming model.

-A general goal in the area of sliding window algorithms is to avoid the explicit storage of the active window, which would require $\Omega(n)$ space for a window size $n$, and, instead, to work in considerably smaller space, e.g. polylogarithmic space with respect to the window size~$n$.
+A general goal in the area of sliding window algorithms is to avoid the explicit storage of the active window, which would require $\Omega(n)$ space for a window size $n$, and, instead, to work in considerably smaller space, e.g.~polylogarithmic space with respect to the window size~$n$.
 A detailed introduction into the sliding window model can be found in \cite[Chapter~8]{Aggarwal07}.